 Inline Editing is enabled directly on HTML elements through the HTML5

-<div id="editable" contenteditable="true"> <h1>Inline Editing in Action!</h1> <p>The div element that holds this text is now editable. </div>
+<div id="editable" contenteditable="true"> <h1>Inline Editing in Action!</h1> <p>The div element that contains this text is now editable. </div>

-<div id="editable" contenteditable="true"> <h1>Inline Editing in Action!</h1> <p>The div element that holds this text is now editable. </div> <script> // Turn off automatic editor creation first.
+<div id="editable" contenteditable="true"> <h1>Inline Editing in Action!</h1> <p>The div element that contains this text is now editable. </div> <script> // Turn off automatic editor creation first.
 CKEDITOR.disableAutoInline = true; CKEDITOR.inline( 'editable' ); </script>

-<div> contents, the CKEditor toolbar will appear.
+<div> element, the CKEditor toolbar will appear.

 Retrieving the Editor Data

-<script> var data = CKEDITOR.instances.editable.getData(); // Your code to save "data", usually though Ajax. </script>
+<script> var data = CKEDITOR.instances.editable.getData(); // Your code to save "data", usually through Ajax. </script>

-Note that the original
+Note that the ID of the original